xoidlabs/xoid/docs/recipes-react/dynamic-functions-with-fixed-references.md

 }, props)
 ```

-After getting used to, **xoid** can feel more intuitive than React hooks in a lot of cases.
+After you get used to it, **xoid** can feel more intuitive than React hooks in a lot of cases.

 ### Another Example

-Let's propose another problem, this time let's examine it in a more concrete scenario.
+Let's propose another problem; this time, let's examine it in a more concrete scenario.

 Let's imagine, inside a React component, we're supposed to initialize a class called `DragDropLibrary` **only once** as `new DragDropLibrary({ onDrop })`.
 Let's assume we have only one chance to supply `onDrop` to the class instance, and this function cannot be replaced afterwards.